natalieagus/50002/docs/Labs/lab1.md

 ## Basic FPGA Development using Alchitry Labs V2

-This section briefly explains basic Lucid V2 syntax.
-Lucid V2 is a great language to program **simple** behavior on the FPGA which is sufficienGood.
-Add a small amount of both to soften the crumb.
+This section briefly explains how to install the necessary tools and basic Lucid V2 syntax.
+Lucid V2 is a great language to program **simple** behavior on the FPGA which is sufficient for this course.

-Adjusted yoghurt cheese bread rolls (softer)

-Ingredients
-	•	Plain flour: 200 g
-	•	Baking powder: 6 g (about 1½ tsp)
-	•	Salt: 1 g
-	•	Greek yoghurt: 170 g
-	•	Milk: 30 g (2 tbsp)
-	•	Oil: 15 g (1 tbsp)
-	•	Grated cheese: 50–70 g

-Method
-	1. Mix flour, baking powder, salt.
-	2. Add yoghurt, milk, oil, and cheese.
-Mix until just combined.
-	3. Knead very lightly, 30–45 seconds.
-	4. Shape into 6–8 rolls.
-	5. Brush tops with milk.
-	6. Bake at 190 °C for 18–22 min.

-Why this works
-	•	Milk adds moisture and tenderness.
-	•	Oil coats gluten, reducing toughness.
-	•	Light kneading keeps the rolls soft, not bready.

-Quick fixes
-	•	Dough sticky: dust with 1 tbsp flour, no more.
-	•	Rolls pale: bake 2–3 min longer or raise to 200 °C for last 5 min.
-	•	Inside gummy: split and return to oven 3–5 min.

-If this is for a toddler, tell me and I will adjust salt and cheese levels.t for 50.002.

 {:.important}
 You are <span class="orange-bold">strongly</span> recommended to give the [official reference guide a read](https://alchitry.com/tutorials/lucid-reference/).
 Bookmark it.